On Computing the Shadows and Slices of Polytopes: Results

 Before we prove this, we would like to remark that the notion of output-sensitiveness can have various meanings.
 An output-sensitive polynomial algorithm for an enumeration problem (like VE) could enumerate vertices such that a new vertex is reported within incremental polynomial delay \emph{i.e.} each new reporting takes time polynomial in the input and the output produced so far.
 It is equally conceivable that the algorithm takes total time polynomial in the input and output but there is no guarantee that successive reportings take only incremental polynomial delay.
 We will assume that if we have an output-sensitive algorithm of the latter kind, then we actually know the complexity of its running time.
 Under this assumption the two notions are same for VE.

 { {To see why this is true, consider the following.
 Given an $\mathcal{H}$-polytope $P$ and a $\mathcal{V}$-polytope $Q$, determining whether $P=Q$ is polynomial time equivalent to VE (See \cite{DBLP:journals/comgeo/WelzlABS97}).
 Also, solving this problem gives an algorithm for VE that is not only output-sensitive polynomial but also has a polynomial delay guarantee.
-If we have an enumeration algorithm that has no guarantee of polynomial delay between successive outputs, but for which we know the running time, then we can use this procedure to create a polynomial algorithm for deciding the equivalence of $\mathcal{H}$- and $\mathcal{V}$-polytopes: Simply compute the time needed by the algorithm to enumerate all vertices of $P$ assuming $P=Q$ and run the enumeration algorithm for the time required to output $|V|+1$ vertices.
+If we have an enumeration algorithm that has no guarantee of polynomial delay between successive outputs, but for which we know the running time, then we can use this procedure to create a polynomial algorithm for deciding the equivalence of $\mathcal{H}$- and $\mathcal{V}$-polytopes: Simply compute the time needed by the algorithm to enumerate all vertices of $P$ assuming $P=Q$ and run the enumeration algorithm for the time required to output $|vert(Q)|+1$ vertices.
 If the procedure stops then we can compare the list of vertices of $P$ with that of $Q$ in polynomial time.
-If, on the other hand, the procedure doesn't finish within the given time then $P$ must have more vertices than $Q$ and hence, $P\neq Q$.}}
+If, on the other hand, the procedure doesn't finish within the given time then $P$ must have more vertices than $Q$ and hence, $P\neq Q$.
+This also implies that if we have an algorithm for VE that has output-sensitive polynomial running time, then we can assume that the algorithm produces successive vertices with only a delay polynomial in the size of the input and the number of vertices produced so far.}}

 So for proving VE-completeness in the next theorem, when we assume the existence of an output-sensitive polynomial algorithm for VE, we also assume that this algorithm has a guarantee of polynomial delay between successive outputs.
 Although we will work with the Convex Hull problem which is the dual version of VE, with a slight abuse of language we will refer to this dual problem as VE as well.